-With the unemployment rate of people living with disability at 10% (almost double that of people who don’t live with disability) Purple Orange spends a lot of time focussed on employment.
+With the unemployment rate of people living with disability at 10% (almost double that of people who don’t live with disability), Purple Orange spends a lot of time focused on employment.
 In January 2019 we asked the disability community for your stories of job seeking and careers.

 Every person deserves the right to meaningful employment and having a job brings great benefits to a person’s life.
 Jane recently lost her job and is looking for a new one.
 She told us about the ways her job allowed her to live the life she wants.

 "In 2015, there were 2.1 million Australians of working age with disability.
 Of these, 1.0 million were employed and another 114,900 were looking for work.
 This means that 53.4% of working age people with disability were in the labour force."
 (Australian Bureau of Statistics)

 Compare that to the 83% of working aged people who don’t live with disability and you can see that employment is an important issue in the disability community.
 Cheralyn told us about her employment journey, including the issues she had with people not seeing her abilities.

 When an employer focuses on ability, they will find some great employees in the disability community.
 They will find that people living with disability are just as productive as other employees, they have better attendance rates and less occupational health and safety incidents and they stay loyal to their workplace for longer.